coder3101/coder3101.github.com/_posts/2018-08-01-understanding-ff-nn.md

 *vectorization* means converting your task in such a way that it can be done on multiple threads in parallel.
 In above implementation we converted all the operations in matrix operations that could be easily parallelized.

+In future posts when I explain the Complete Neural Network it will be more clear.

+Stay tuned.